Tesco bomb campaign: Bombing and discovery of other devices

 During a press conference on 21 September 2000, as part of a wider public warning, then Dorset Police Assistant Chief Constable, Chris Lee said: We're advising members of the public to be extremely vigilant and exercise caution regarding any suspicious or unaccepted packages they receive'."

 ACC Lee added: "The reason for singling out the supermarket chain is at this time unclear and our inquiries into any motive are being investigated.
 Our attempts to make contact with the blackmailer have been unsuccessful".

 Following the spate of letter bombs, the Army's bomb disposal team was stationed in Bournemouth—something that only usually happens when political party conferences are held in the town—and placed on stand-by.

-Investigations continue

-Another communication attempt with 'Sally'
+Subsequent investigations

-Police placed two more adverts in the Bournemouth Daily Echo.
+The police placed two more adverts in the Bournemouth Daily Echo.
 The first said:

 SALL You didn't get back to me.
 You must have missed my last message.
 I have problems of my own.
 We can work this out together if you get in touch.
 Please write or phone: 01992 634970.